 Me: You mean the one that bites?

-Me: Um… [hesitant, doubtful, not really wanting an aggressive dog foisted upon me but feeling a bit sorry for Man on account of his marital demise] … alright then.
+Harry: Um… [hesitant, doubtful, not really wanting an aggressive dog foisted upon me but feeling a bit sorry for Harry on account of his marital demise] … alright then.
 I’ll walk him.

 The rest, as they say, is history.
 The connection I felt with Ziggy that day as we walked was so strong that it erased all doubt.
 I paid the adoption deposit on the spot and returned home to await the home-check that GIN always carry out before releasing their wards to new owners.
 I planned to go back to collect Ziggy straight after.